Article · May 22, 2026

 Where this fits in the Chrome extension lifecycle

-The version-bump check is the third post in this series on shipping Chrome extensions.
-The first, shipping a Manifest V3 Chrome extension to the Web Store, covered the publication gates.
-The second, building a Chrome extension popup with Supabase Auth, covered the auth setup that most internal extensions need.
+This is the third post in the chrome-extension-lifecycle series.
+The first, shipping a Manifest V3 Chrome extension to the Web Store, covers the publication gates.
+The second, building a Chrome extension popup with Supabase Auth, covers the auth setup most internal extensions need.